Congrats, you found this! It’s a work in progress, so please pardon the dust.

 1. Flight Controller (FC): The flight controller is the brain of the whoop.
 It uses a microprocessor and sensors like a gyroscope and accelerometer to understand how the drone is moving.
 When you move the sticks on your transmitter, the FC takes those inputs and adjusts the motor speeds to keep the drone stable and flying the way you want.

-3. On-Screen Display (OSD): A feature that shows important flight info—like battery voltage, flight time, and signal strength—directly on your FPV video feed.
-It gives you real-time data while flying so you can make quick, informed decisions with a quick glance.
+3. On-Screen Display (OSD): A feature that shows important flight info, such as battery voltage, flight time, and signal strength, directly on your FPV video feed.
+It gives you real-time data while flying so you can make quick, informed decisions with a glance.

-4. Video Transmitter (VTX): Sends the live video from your drone’s camera to your FPV goggles.
-Many built-in VTXs let you adjust power levels (like 25mW to 400mW) so you can choose between better signal strength or lower interferencewhen flying with other pilots.
+4. Video Transmitter (VTX): This component sends live video from your drone’s camera to your FPV goggles.
+Many built-in VTXs allow you to adjust power levels, typically ranging from 25mW to 400mW, so you can balance signal strength and reduce interference when flying with others.

 5. Receiver (RX): The receiver connects your controller to the drone by picking up your inputs and passing them to the flight controller.
-It ensures your commands—like throttle, pitch, roll, and yaw—are instantly translated into action mid-flight.
+It makes sure your commands, such as throttle, pitch, roll, and yaw, are instantly translated into action during flight.
 Systems like ExpressLRS are commonly used for their speed, range, and reliability.

 Motors

-Motors are what spin the props and lift your whoop into the air.
+Motors are what spin the propellers and lift your whoop into the air.
 They’re small, brushless, and surprisingly powerful for their size.
-But to really understand what makes one motor feel different from another, you need to know two key parts: the stator and the bell.
+But what really makes one motor feel different from another comes down to two key parts: the stator and the bell.

-The stator is the stationary part of the motor—the metal core wrapped in copper wire.
-It’s where the magic happens: when electricity flows through the wires, it creates a magnetic field that interacts with the spinning part of the motor.
+The stator is the fixed core of the motor, made of metal and wrapped in copper wire.
+When electricity flows through the wire, it creates a magnetic field that interacts with the bell to generate motion.

 Here’s a simple guide for motor sizing and which whoop frame they work best with: